retypeapp/retype/guides/cli.md

 retype start -n
 ```

 If you want Retype to wait briefly before reacting to file changes, pass the `--debounce <ms>` option.
-This can be helpful when multiple saves happen in quick succession.
+This can be helpful when multiple file save events might happen in quick succession.

 ```
 retype start --debounce 500